EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

 The 50 acre open air sculpture park is free and open to the public 8am -8pm, 365 days per year.
-The Franconia Sculpture Park is a perfect oasis to enjoy art and practice social-distancing safely.
+The Franconia Sculpture Park is a perfect oasis to enjoy art and be in the great outdoors.

 Walk, explore, and interact with the many pieces of art that adorn the St. Croix Valley countryside.
 With hosts of new artists living and working on site every year, there is always something new to see at this unique attraction.

-Area races are starting to open back up for 2021 and we have the perfect training grounds for trail races and triathlons.
-The wildly popular City of Trails Races will be held on Saturday, June 5, and the Chisago Lakes Triathlon just announced a date of Saturday, July 25th.
-This fall, the Gandy Marathon is back on for Saturday, October 9th.
-If you’re looking for even more adventure, sign up for the Rugged Maniac for September 11th at Wild Mountain!
+Area races are starting to open back up for 2022 and we have the perfect training grounds for trail races and triathlons.
+The wildly popular City of Trails Races will be held on Saturday, June 4, and the Chisago Lakes Triathlon just announced a date of Sunday, July 31.
+This fall, the Gandy Dancer Trail Marathon is set for Saturday, October 8th.
+If you’re looking for even more adventure, sign up for the Rugged Maniac for September 10th at Wild Mountain!
 Be sure to keep up with race details and additional races by adding our event calendar to your bookmarks!

 There are now five wineries and multiple breweries popping up all over in our neck of the woods!
 From castles (yes, castles!) to the countryside, and even nestled inside our quaint downtowns, we have a wide variety of local flavors to paint your palette.